-The Fort Peck Lake East quadrangle is located in east-central Montana (Figure 1) in an area of rolling plains and dissected benches.
-It includes parts of Valley, McCone, and Garfield Counties.
-The area is generally gently rolling and sparsely vegetated where underlain by the Bearpaw Shale, but timbered in upland areas on the divides where the more resistant Tongue River and Tullock Members of the Fort Union Formation crop out.
-The predominant feature of the region is Fort Peck Reservoir that lies in the valley of the Missouri River across the central part of the quadrangle.
+The Fort Peck Lake West quadrangle is located in east-central Montana (Figure 1) in an area of rolling plains.
+It includes parts of Valley, Philips, and Garfield Counties.
+The area is gently rolling and sparsely vegetated where underlain by shales of the Upper Cretaceous Bearpaw Formation.
+In the southeastern part of the quadrangle, Tullock and Lebo Members of the Tertiary Fort Union Formation crop out on the timbered upland divides.
+The predominant feature of the region is Fort Peck Reservoir that lies in the valley of the Missouri River in the southern half of the quadrangle.
+The major portion of the reservoir is located in the east-adjacent Fort Peck Lake East quadrangle, but the water body extends westward into the present quadrangle.
 Gravel-covered benches obscure the bedrock in some areas, and formation contacts along both shores of the reservoir are obscured by slope wash and landslides.